-When we talk about web scraping, we usually think of the infrastructure and code required to extract the data, but what use is extracting the data if we do not store it in a format and location from which it can be accessed and used with ease.
+When we talk about web scraping, we usually think of the infrastructure and code required to extract the data, but what is the use of extracting the data if we do not store it in a format and location from which it can be accessed and used with ease.
 In case you are scraping high-res data such as images or videos which run into GBs, you can try AWS-S3, which is the cheapest data-storage solution on the market today.

 There are more expensive solutions that you can choose depending on how frequently you want to access the data.
 In case you are extracting specific data-points, you can store the data in a database such as Postgres in AWS-RDS.
 You can then expose the data using APIs which can be plugged into your business processes based on requirements.

 When scraping a single webpage, you can run the script from your laptop and get the job done.
 But in case you are trying to scrape data from thousands of web-pages of a single website every second, you will be blacklisted and blocked from the website in less than minutes.
 The website will block your IP and also stop displaying the CAPTCHA, in case you were auto-recognizing and filling the CAPTCHA.
 To rotate your IP you should use a VPN service or a Proxy service and set the frequency at which the IP should change and the list of the locations you would prefer your IP to be from.